tboie/universal_phreak_generator/README.md

 ```

 ## Smallest Outward Glider Tiles
-Base form at which information travels indefinitely?
+Base form at which information travels in all directions indefinitely?

 - 10x10
 - tesselated reaction is constant result of only outward gliders